-This scenario describes how to restore a volume from the backup to its original location.
+This scenario describes how to restore a volume from the backup available on a shared network folder to its original location.

 - Right-click the Veeam Agent for Microsoft Windows icon in the system tray and select Restore > Entire volumes.

-- At the Restore Point step of the wizard, select a restore point from which you want to restore the volume.
+- At the Restore Point step of the wizard, select a restore point from which you want to restore data.
+Click Next.

 - Select the volume that you want to restore.
-Mind the following:
+Consider the following:

 - You cannot restore the system volume to its original location.

 - You cannot restore a volume to the volume on which the Microsoft Windows swap file is hosted.

 - You cannot restore a volume to the volume where the backup file that you use for restore is located.